 Several factors can disqualify a student from receiving a Pell Grant, including:

-1. Required to meet the eligibility criteria: To be granted the Pell Grant, a student must be a U.S. citizen or eligible non-citizen enrolled in an eligible degree or certificate program.
+- Required to meet the eligibility criteriaThe specific requirements and conditions that applicants must meet to qualify for a grant.: To be granted the Pell Grant, a student must be a U.S. citizen or eligible non-citizen enrolled in an eligible degree or certificate program.
 Students must also demonstrate financial need by meeting the income and asset eligibility criteria.

-5. Defaulting on federal student loans: If a student has defaulted on a federal student loan, they may not be eligible for additional federal financial aid, including the Pell Grant.
+- Defaulting on federal student loans: If a student has defaulted on a federal student loanA sum of money borrowed that is expected to be paid back with interest., they may not be eligible for additional federal financial aid, including the Pell Grant.

 Frequently Asked Questions